How to Retrieve RAID Files If NAS Buffalo LinkStation LS-X3.0TL Fails to Start

 Yes, power outages or surges can potentially affect the data stored in NAS Buffalo LinkStation LS-X3.0TL devices.
 When a power outage occurs, the NAS may shut down abruptly, which can lead to data corruption or loss.
 Additionally, power surges can cause damage to the NAS hardware, including the hard drives where the data is stored.
 It is always recommended to have a backup power supply or surge protector in place to protect the NAS and the data it contains.

-Although NAS LinkStation LS-X3.0TL can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS LinkStation LS-X3.0TL can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view